-The Academic Integrity Awareness Cred explains the concept of academic integrity and its significance within and beyond university.
+This cred explains the concept of academic integrity and its significance within and beyond university.
 As part of this Cred, students explore the importance of doing one's own work while also acknowledging how other people's ideas have influenced their thinking and writing.

 For more information refer to the Academic Integrity Awareness page.

-What is in the Digital Literacy Stack?
+What are the Digital Literacy Creds?

-You can choose to embed an individual Cred within a course, or to embed the Digital Literacy Stack, scaffolding it across a program.
+You can choose to embed an individual Cred within a course, or to scaffold a number of Creds across a program.